 Pro tip: One of the best ways to see what modeling agencies are in your area is through Backstage’s Call Sheet resource.
 All you have to do is check the modeling categories that interest you, type in your desired market, and filter for preference from there.

 Once you find an agency that interests you, it’s time to show them what you’ve got.
-Many agencies’ websites will list online submission forms that usually require a modeling headshot and three-quarter to full-body photo.
-Requirements differ depending on the agency—for instance, JAG Models co-founder Gary Dakin recently told Backstage that interested parties should “send digitals of just your face without makeup and one full-body in a bathing suit, preferably, and your hair pulled back.”
+Many agencies’ websites will include online submission forms that usually require a modeling headshot and three-quarter to full-body photo.
+Requirements differ depending on the agency—for instance, JAG Models co-founder Gary Dakin told Backstage that interested parties should “send digitals of just your face without makeup and one full-body in a bathing suit, preferably, and your hair pulled back.”
 Agencies will also include open-call information on their websites, which generally happen weekly.

-- Reputable model and talent agencies are highly selective.
-If you show up and they’re immediately willing to sign you regardless of your experience or suitability, question their motives—especially if they ask for money.
+- Reputable modeling agencies are highly selective.
+If you show up and they’re immediately willing to sign you regardless of your experience, question their motives—especially if they ask for money.

 - Legitimate agents make a commission off the gigs they find for you.
 If they engage in hard-sell techniques for classes, photos, contests, or representation, beware.
 That’s how they’re making their money, not by finding you work.

-When thinking about making “a living” as a model, we’re primarily talking here about how to make financial ends meet.
-You likely won’t be making a livable wage as an model straight out of the gate.
-That’s where the appropriately coined “survival job” comes in.
-Serving tables, doing temp work, walking dogs, tutoring, nannying––it’s unlikely these are your passions in life, but work with flexible schedules and non-set hours is ideal for pursuing your real passion and getting on the go-see line.
+When thinking about making “a living” as a model, we’re primarily talking about how to make financial ends meet.
+You probably won’t be making a livable wage as a model straight out of the gate.
+That’s where the appropriately-titled “survival job” comes in.
+Waiting tables, walking dogs, tutoring, nannying—it’s unlikely these are your passions in life, but having a flexible schedule is key to finding time for photoshoots and go-sees.

 Straightening out your finances and finding a survival job that best fits your needs are essential steps in making a living doing this modeling thing.
-And for when you do fall on hard times, there are recently formed organizations like the Model Alliance, which you can read up further on below.
+Unfortunately, models aren’t protected by a performers’ union like actors and dancers—but organizations like the Model Alliance are working to change that.

 Ready to get your catwalk on?
 Check out Backstage’s modeling listings!